stevenmcdonald/IEnvoyProxy/README.md

 ```

-Before using IPtProxy you need to specify a place on disk for it to store its state
+Before using IEnvoyProxy you need to specify a place on disk for it to store its state
 information.
 We recommend the path returned by `Context#getCacheDir()`:

 ```java